plutomi/plutomi/troubleshooting.md

 Make sure the only thing you are exporting from a lambda function is the function itself: `module.exports.main`, even exporting a type or interface will cause this error

 > ERROR: failed to copy files: copy file range failed: no space left on device

 https://stackoverflow.com/questions/48668660/docker-no-space-left-on-device-macos

+> Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?

+Make sure Docker is actually running lol